The Confined Disposal Facility

 What can we do about it?

 We are reaching out to officials at the city, state and federal level letting them know we are against the dangerous CDF.
-Below are letters and email addresses you can utilize to let your voice be heard.
+Click here for template letters and email addresses you can utilize to let your voice be heard.

 Below are public comments submitted from community organizations and stakeholders in response to the U.S. Army Corps of Engineers’ (“ACOE”) April 2019 Draft Dredged Material Management Plan and Integrated Environmental Impact Statement (“DMMP/EIS”) for the Chicago Area Waterway System in the Calumet region.